General Motors: Periods of innovation

+Sales of assets

 In August 1990, Robert Stempel became CEO of the company, succeeding Roger Smith.
 GM cut output significantly and suffered losses that year due to the early 1990s recession.

 In 1990, GM debuted the General Motors EV1 (Impact) concept, a battery electric vehicle, at the LA Auto Show.
 It was the first car with zero emissions marketed in the US in over three decades.
 The Impact was produced as the EV1 for the 1996 model year and was available only via lease from certain dealers in California and Arizona.
 In 1999–2002, GM ceased production of the vehicles and started to not renew the leases, disappointing many people, allegedly because the program would not be profitable and would cannibalize its existing business.
 All of the EV1s were eventually returned to General Motors, and except for around 40 which were donated to museums with their electric powertrains deactivated, all were destroyed.
 The documentary film Who Killed the Electric Car? covered the EV1 story.

 In November 1992, John F. Smith Jr. became CEO of the company.

 In 1993, GM sold Lotus Cars to Bugatti.

 In 1996, in a return to its automotive basics, GM completed the corporate spin-off of Electronic Data Systems.

 In 1997, GM sold the military businesses of Hughes Aircraft Company to Raytheon Company for $9.5 billion in stock and the assumption of debt.

-In February 2000, Rick Wagoner was named CEO, succeeding John F. Smith Jr. The next month, GM gave 5.1% of its common stock, worth $2.4 billion, to acquire a 20% share of Fiat.
+In February 2000, Rick Wagoner was named CEO, succeeding Smith.
+The next month, GM gave 5.1% of its common stock, worth $2.4 billion, to acquire a 20% share of Fiat.

+In December 2000, GM announced that it would begin phasing out Oldsmobile.
+The brand was eventually discontinued in 2004, seven years after it had become the first American car brand to turn 100.